WysockiD/The-Vault-App/README.md

 ---
 + Open your command terminal
 + `cd` into the root folder `.../The-Vault-App-main`.
-+ We first need to migrate the models first with `python manage.py makemigrations`.
++ We first need to migrate the models with `python manage.py makemigrations`.
 + Then `python manage.py migrate`.
 + To run the server locally for personal use `python manage.py runserver`.
 + Localhost will take you instantly to the frontend at URL `.../products/`.